marijnh/Eloquent-JavaScript/04_data.md

 {{indexsee "dot character", "period character"}}
 {{index "[] (subscript)", "period character", "square brackets", "computed property", [property, access]}}

 The two main ways to access properties in JavaScript are with a dot and with square brackets.
 Both `value.x` and `value[x]` access a property on `value`—but not necessarily the same property.
 The difference is in how `x` is interpreted.
 When using a dot, the word after the dot is the literal name of the property.
 When using square brackets, the expression between the brackets is _evaluated_ to get the property name.
-Whereas `value.x` fetches the property of `value` named "x", `value[x]` takes the value of the variable named `x` and uses the that, converted to a string, as the property name.
+Whereas `value.x` fetches the property of `value` named "x", `value[x]` takes the value of the variable named `x` and uses that, converted to a string, as the property name.

-So if you know that the property you are interested in is called _color_, you say `value.color`.
+If you know that the property in which you are interested is called _color_, you say `value.color`.
 If you want to extract the property named by the value held in the binding `i`, you say `value[i]`.
 Property names are strings.
-They can be any string, but the dot notation works only with names that look like valid binding names.
-So if you want to access a property named _2_ or _John Doe_, you must use square brackets: `value[2]` or `value["John Doe"]`.
+They can be any string, but the dot notation works only with names that look like valid binding names—starting with a letter or underscore, and containing only letters, numbers, and underscores.
+If you want to access a property named _2_ or _John Doe_, you must use square brackets: `value[2]` or `value["John Doe"]`.

 The elements in an ((array)) are stored as the array's properties, using numbers as property names.
 Because you can't use the dot notation with numbers and usually want to use a binding that holds the index anyway, you have to use the bracket notation to get at them.

 {{index ["length property", "for array"], [array, "length of"]}}

-Just like strings, arrays have a `length` property that tells us how many elements it has.
+Just like strings, arrays have a `length` property that tells us how many elements the array has.

 {{id methods}}